Project-Level C-to-Rust Translation via Pointer Knowledge Graphs: Approach

 ~ During error correction, \ourtool{} leverages the Rust copy of our pointer KG to provide LLMs with project-level semantic context, rather than relying solely on compiler error messages as in prior methods~\cite{DBLP:journals/corr/abs-2501-14257,DBLP:journals/corr/abs-2405-11514,DBLP:journals/corr/abs-2503-17741,DBLP:journals/corr/abs-2404-18852,DBLP:journals/corr/abs-2412-14234,DBLP:journals/corr/abs-2409-10506,DBLP:journals/ese/HongR25}.
 The KG assists repair in two main ways: (1) its dependency relations enable precise identification of code units involved in a given error, clarifying inter-component interactions; and (2) each node is enriched with Rust-oriented annotations (\eg{} ownership and mutability), which supply precise program semantics that guide LLMs toward effective fixes and prevent them from getting stuck in unproductive repair loops.

-Once a newly translated Rust unit is integrated into the initialized project, \ourtool{} performs a compilation verification.
-If errors are detected, \ourtool{} parses the compiler diagnostics to identify the error code unit and aggregates all errors thrown from the same unit into a unified error description.
-This description provides the LLM with a holistic view of the problematic unit, facilitating targeted fixes. \ourtool{} then retrieves all units directly linked to the error code unit via \textbf{call} or \textbf{refX} dependencies, along with their Rust-oriented annotations from the Rust copy of our pointer KG. \ourtool{} combines the error code unit, error description, directly related code units, and their Rust-oriented annotations into the correction prompt (see Fig.~\ref{fig:error_prompt}), which instructs LLMs to generate a patch.
+Once a newly translated Rust unit is integrated into the initialized project, \ourtool{} performs compilation verification.
+If errors are detected, \ourtool{} parses the compiler diagnostics to identify the error code unit and aggregates its errors into a unified description.
+This description provides the LLM with a holistic view of the problematic unit, facilitating targeted fixes. \ourtool{} then retrieves all units directly linked to the error code unit via \textbf{call} or \textbf{refX} dependencies, along with their Rust-oriented annotations from the Rust copy of our pointer KG. \ourtool{} combines the error code unit, error description, directly related code units, and their Rust-oriented annotations into the correction prompt (see Fig.~\ref{fig:error_prompt}) to instruct LLMs to generate a patch.
 The patch is integrated back into the Rust project, followed by another compilation verification.
-This repair cycle repeats until the Rust project compiles successfully or a predefined repair limit is reached.
+This repair cycle repeats until the project compiles successfully or a predefined repair limit is reached.